nate-h/pixel-chaser/README.md

 * Traverse nodes based on which nodes is light/darkest or whatever metric I choose
 * Keep traversing nodes until all nodes are visited
 * A click restart it

+# IDEAS?
+Add noise to influence direction.
+Use multiple filters at once.